Jyothi181/VLSI-DESIGN-FLOW/README.md

 ![image](https://github.com/user-attachments/assets/121f2880-070d-49a9-9f9d-88deda0ea051)

 # RTL to GDS Flow
-## Logic Synthesis:
+## Logic Synthesis

 It is the process by which RTL is converted to an equivalent circuit as inter connection of logic gates (netlist-output) represented using verilog constructs or schematic inputs to synthesis.
-RTL given design (Verilog, VHDL)

 ![image](https://github.com/user-attachments/assets/0293331c-f072-4806-ac10-c911eb2a66ed)

-### RTL Synthesis:
-Initial part of logic synthesis consisting of translating an RTL to a netlist of generic logic gates.
+***RTL Synthesis:*** Initial part of logic synthesis consisting of translating an RTL to a netlist of generic logic gates.
-•	A generic logic gate has a well defined Boolean function.
+•	A generic logic gate has a well defined Boolean function. ex:AND,NAND,XOR,MUX,latches
-•	ex:AND,NAND,XOR,MUX,latches
 •	It does not have a fixed transistor-level implementation and also not have a well-defined area, delay, power attributes.

-### Logic Optimization:
-•	Optimizations on a generic gate netlist
-•	It is typically area -driven
+***Logic Optimization:*** Optimizations done on a generic gate netlist.
+It is typically area-driven.

-### Technology Mapping:
+***Technology Mapping:***
-•	Map a netlist consisting of generic logic gates to the std cells in the given technology Library and obtain a netlist & stdcells.
+•	Map a netlist consisting of generic logic gates to the standard cells in the given technology Library and obtain a netlist & stdcells.
-Technology dependent Optimization:
+***Technology dependent Optimization:***
 •	PPA can be estimated more accurately after technology mapping
-•	Perform timing, areas Power optimization over netlist of std cells
+•	Perform timing, area, power optimization over netlist of std cells

 ## Physical Design